-If your setup requires more than one pair of radios within the same physical space, you are required to set different network ID's to each pair.
+If operating with other RFD modems on the same band, you will need to set different network ID's to each pair to distinguish the networks from each other.
 It is also advisable when possible to set the different pairs on different frequencies.
-This prevents packet collision and communication instability.
-To set up the network ID, get into command mode using the serial terminal and issue the ATS3 command.
-In the following example, the node is set to network id 5:
+This prevents packet collision, communication instability and other interference that may reduce the effectiveness of the links.

+Example of using the AT commands to set to network id 5: